clambin/traefik-simple-auth/README.md

 * provide more operational observability into how forwardAuth is used;
 * fun!

-traefik-forward-auth offers many features that I wasn't necessarily interested in: support for openID, rules, etc.
+traefik-forward-auth offers many features that I wasn't necessarily interested in: support for openID, overlay mode, rules, etc.
 Those are not implemented in the current version of traefik-simple-auth.
 That may change in the future.

 ## Design